spacetelescope/jwst/docs/jwst/pixel_replace/main.rst

 ``n_adjacent_cols``) are individually normalized.
 Next, each pixel in the profile is set to the median of the normalized values.
 This results in a median of normalized values filling the vector.

-Finally, this profile is scaled to the vector containing a missing pixel and the value is estimated from the scaled profile.
+Finally, this profile is scaled to the vector containing a missing pixel, and the value is estimated from the scaled profile.

 Minimum Gradient Estimator